nbereux/PRIVET/README.md

 ### Hyperparameters

-- Partition of the 1-NN distances for the fit
+- Partition of the Train-Train 1-NN distances on which the EVSTfit
-- Threshold
+- Threshold for binarizing scores into "privacy leak or not" tag

 ### Example

 Assuming `Train` and `Synthetic` are loaded as torch tensors of shape `(N, D)` where N is sample size and D is the number of features (ie. flattened vectors)
 Having a `Test` set is not mandatory (`Test` is either `None` or loaded too)
 `Train`, `Test` and `Synthetic` can have different sample sizes.

-The partition of the data (**a hyperparameter of the method**) on which the EVT fit is applied should be decided upon examination of the cumulative of 1-NN distances between train samples.
-Yet, default (1\% to 20\%) might still be a good choice.
+The partition of the data (**a hyperparameter of the method**) on which the EVT fit is applied should be decided upon examination of the cumulative of 1-NN distances between pairs of train samples.
+Yet, default (= 20\%) might still be a good choice (otherwise ranging from 1\% to 20\% at most).

 ```python
 import sys